icarooliv/mktest/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bem vindo à documentação do Test!
+Bem vindo à documentação do Pocket Cube!
 ======================================

 .. toctree::